danstarns/chainlink-neo4j-adapter/README.md

 2. [Running Adapter](#starting_the_adapter)
    1. [Neo4j Database](https://neo4j.com/)

 You can use the docker-compose, in this repo, to setup all dependencies!
-Follow steps 1. & 2.

 #### .env file